-The Board of Directors of the Company held a total of six meetings during the fiscal year ended December 31, 2004.
-No director serving throughout fiscal year 2004 attended fewer than 75% of the aggregate of all meetings of the Board of Directors and the committees of the Board upon which such director served.
+The Board of Directors of the Company held a total of six meetings during the fiscal year ended December 31, 2005.
+No director serving throughout fiscal year 2005 attended fewer than 75% of the aggregate of all meetings of the Board of Directors and the committees of the Board upon which such director served.
 Mr. O'Donnell, Mr. Robertson, Mr. Barbier and Dr. Friedmann attended all meetings of the Board of Directors.
-The Board of Directors has a standing Audit Committee that oversees the accounting and financial reporting processes of the Company and audits of the financial statements for the Company, and a standing Compensation Committee.
+The Board of Directors has a standing Audit Committee that oversees the accounting and financial reporting processes of the Company and audits of the financial statements of the Company, and a standing Compensation Committee.
 The Board of Directors does not have a standing Nominating Committee.

 The Audit Committee consists of directors Dr. Gussin, Mr. Loucks and Mr. Robertson each of whom the Board of Directors of the Company has determined is independent as defined under the National Association of Securities Dealers Inc. listing standards as well as the SEC rules.
 The Board of Directors has also determined that Mr. Robertson is an "audit committee financial expert" as defined in the SEC rules.
 The Audit Committee operates under a written charter adopted by the Board of Directors.
 The Audit Committee reviews the Company's internal accounting procedures, consults with and reviews the services provided by the Company's independent registered public accounting firm and makes recommendations to the Board of Directors regarding the selection of independent registered public accounting firm.
-The Audit Committee held six meetings during fiscal 2004.
+The Audit Committee held seven meetings during fiscal 2005.

 The Compensation Committee consists of directors Dr. Gussin and Mr. Robertson.
 The Compensation Committee reviews and recommends to the Board of Directors the salaries, incentive compensation and benefits of the Company's officers and employees and administers the Company's stock plans and employee benefit plans.
-The Compensation Committee held one meeting during fiscal 2004.
+The Compensation Committee held one meeting during fiscal 2005.

-The Board of Directors evaluates all proposed director nominees and incumbent directors before nomination.
+The Board of Directors evaluates all proposed director nominees and incumbent directors before nomination, including the slate of director nominees proposed by the Board of Directors to our stockholders for election and any director nominees to be elected or appointed by the Board of Directors to fill interim director vacancies on the Board of Directors.
 The Board of Directors determined that a Nominating Committee was not necessary, and that it was in the best interest of the Company to continue to directly oversee the activities and responsibilities that might be delegated by the Board of Directors to a Nominating Committee.
 All of the Company's members of the Board of Directors may participate in the consideration of director candidates.
 The approval of at least a majority of the independent directors on the Board of Directors is required to nominate a director candidate for a position on the Company's Board of Directors.

 The Board of Directors selects as candidates to the Board of Directors for appointment or nomination individuals of high personal and professional integrity and ability who can contribute to the Board of Directors' effectiveness in serving the interests of the Company's stockholders.
 In addition, director nominees are expected to have appropriate management experience that would be relevant to our current and expected future business direction, a track record of accomplishment and a commitment to ethical business practices.
+The Board of Directors utilizes its own resources to identify qualified candidates to join the Board of Directors and may, in the future, use an executive recruiting firm to assist in the identification and evaluation of such qualified candidates.
+For these services, an executive recruiting firm would be paid a fee.